ChanxiLu/cafftrack/README.md

 ## This is a Caffeine Tracker project made with React.js & FireBase, while learning with the course of Smoljames.

-### This is a FlowMap created to understand better the webapp.
+### FlowMap created to understand better the webapp.

 # ☕ CaffTrack